asdf-a11/SoftwareRayTracer/README.md

 ## Description

-My attempt at writing a ray tracer from scratch optimised to run on the CPU only.
-Also with the help from the book ()
+My attempt at writing a ray tracer from scratch optimised to run on the CPU.

+I used the book () to aid my understanding of ray tracing.

 ### Screenshots